callum-hart/mono/docs/final_draft.md

     color: ivory;
 }

 Without an element type the .btn class is obscure.
-We cannot guarantee who the consumers (the HTML elements) are.
+We cannot guarantee who the consumers (the HTML elements that use the .btn class) are.

 This means we cannot confidently predict all elements with the class .btn will look the same, since we have no control or insight into what other (user agent, our own, 3rd party) CSS the element will have.